M66B/FairEmail/FAQ.md

 * Set a signature: Setup, step 2, Manage, tap identity, Edit signature.
 * Add CC and BCC addresses: tap the people's icon at the end of the subject
 * Go to the next/previous message on archive/delete: in the behavior settings disable *Automatically close conversations* and select *Go to next/previous conversation* for *On closing a conversation*
-* Add a folder to the unified inbox: long press the folder in the folder list and check *Show in unified inbox*
+* Add a folder to the unified inbox: long press the folder in the folder list and tick *Show in unified inbox*
-* Add a folder to the navigation menu: long press the folder in the folder list and check *Show in navigation menu*
+* Add a folder to the navigation menu: long press the folder in the folder list and tick *Show in navigation menu*
 * Load more messages: long press a folder in the folder list, select *Synchronize more messages*
 * Delete a message, skipping trash: in the 3-dots menu just above the message text *Delete* or alternatively, unselect the trash folder in the account settings
 * Delete an account/identity: Setup step 1/2, Manage, tap account/identity, three-dots menu, Delete